 The same things apply to confidentiality guidelines and for an internal support network.
 The advent of online mediums means that any kind of interaction, even internal company emails, and memos, can go public fast.
 Acting beforehand can protect you from such troubles.

 To avoid a potential crisis or embarrassment you must be sure that there is no dissonance between the private and public faces of your brand.
 Writing guidelines and rules relating to confidentiality and the use of the brand image in all aspects of your operations in your franchise contract is the first step towards it.

 Local equals global.
 Many searches on Google have a local aspect.
 Therefore, a franchise must think and act locally.
 It doesn’t matter how many franchisees are in your franchise.
 Integrating a local element in any marketing strategy is crucial for attracting new clients.

 Online review management is a tool that we can use to create an effective local marketing strategy for franchises, as it creates a local presence and motivation for customers to actually come to a store.
 Google is the first place consumers find reviews about a business, as reported by ReviewTrackers.
 Online reviews also impact your franchise’s SEO ranking, making you come on top in search results, according to Moz.

-There are few things to think about when developing a workflow and responsibilities of online review management.
-Firstly, you have to decide whether or not you want the franchise to manage their own review site pages:
+There are a few things to think about when developing a workflow and responsibilities of online review management.
+Firstly, you have to decide whether or not you want the franchise to manage its own review site pages:

 - Yes – provide educational tools to the franchisees for review management.
 A webinar that explains how to respond to negative or positive reviews works wonders here.

-- No – claim all review page for each franchise.
+- No – claim all review pages for each franchise.
 Or develop a process to manage all franchisee reviews.
-It must include responses, generating new reviews from clients and looking for insights into the customer experience.
+It must include responses, generating new reviews from clients, and looking for insights into the customer experience.